:format(webp))

 Since 1 January 2016, the Ecodesign Directive has set specific requirements for the performance of ventilation units.
 These requirements apply to all EU countries.

-Find yours the directive here - where requirements are described in detail.
+Find yours the Ecodesign Directive here - where requirements are described in detail.

 The requirements are divided into two main categories: